go-gitea/gitea/docs/content/doc/usage/reverse-proxies.en-us.md

 ---

 ##  Using Nginx as a reverse proxy
-If you want Nginx to serve your Gitea instance, you can the following `server` section inside the `http` section of `nginx.conf`:
+If you want Nginx to serve your Gitea instance, you can follow the `server` section inside the `http` section of `nginx.conf`:

 ```
 server {